OmarDuran/brine_eos/README.md

 # brine_eos
-This repository implements a cost-efficient evaluation of correlations for a H2O–NaCl brine system.
+This repository implements a cost-efficient sampler of correlations for a H2O–NaCl brine system.